 1. Introduction

 There are two competing views on moral responsibility.
 One view gives priority to ‘conscience,’ an essentially (or existentially) human feature calling individuals to define themselves and perform actions in keeping with a particular way in which human beings understand themselves apart from or in addition to what it means to be human in scientific or rational ways.
-Even though it is tempting to attribute this view more broadly to continental philosophy rather than analytic philosophy, I have selected a continental and an analytic philosopher to represent it: Martin Heidegger and P.F.
+Even though it is tempting to attribute this view more broadly to continental philosophy rather than analytical philosophy, I have selected a continental and an analytical philosopher to represent it: Martin Heidegger and P.F.
 Strawson.

 Another view embeds moral responsibility in the way in which we more generally view decision-making and motivating behaviour.
 Moral agents have distinctly moral ends (such as happiness for sentient beings or human flourishing) to which the performance of morally motivated acts is the means.
 Metaphysical questions as to what is or what is not moral often retreat into the background for these accounts of moral responsibility, whereas questions of rationality are foregrounded.
 A moral agent must to some extent be epistemologically empowered in the sense that her internal deliberations, intentions, choices, actions, and the resulting outcomes are suitably aligned.

-Even though it is tempting to attribute this view more broadly to analytic philosophy (see, for example, the prominence of utilitarian ethics in analytic philosophy), my view is that there is a strong contingent in continental philosophy taking up this viewpoint as well.
+Even though it is tempting to attribute this view more broadly to analytical philosophy (see, for example, the prominence of utilitarian ethics in analytical philosophy), my view is that there is a strong contingent in continental philosophy taking up this viewpoint as well.
 Its approach, however, is often critical of the possibility that human nature or the human condition is meaningfully consistent with the requirements of morality.
-Some continental thinkers follow the mainstream of analytic philosophy that “reactive attitudes remain within the bounds of reason” (Russell, 1992, 302), but add the element that human beings are not in the least equipped to meet standard rationality requirements.
+Some continental thinkers follow the mainstream of analytical philosophy that “reactive attitudes remain within the bounds of reason” (Russell, 1992, 302), but add the element that human beings are not in the least equipped to meet standard rationality requirements.

 Some continental thinkers have thought through the implications of what it means that on the one hand humans consider themselves morally responsible and on the other hand scientific and technological progress has put them in an unprecedented situation of epistemological malaise with respect to understanding themselves.
-I have selected Franz Kafka and Michel Foucault as representatives of this view; neither of them analytic philosophers (one of them not a philosopher at all), but it is my intention to show how their position can be rendered intelligible in the terms of analytic moral philosophy and what the consequences are for moral philosophy in general.
+I have selected Franz Kafka and Michel Foucault as representatives of this view; neither of them analytical philosophers (one of them not a philosopher at all), but it is my intention to show how their position can be rendered intelligible in the terms of analytical moral philosophy and what the consequences are for moral philosophy in general.

-2. Implementation of Modernity
+2. Necessity of Moral Responsibility

 In his article “Freedom and Resentment,” Strawson embarks on a mission in moral philosophy that runs parallel to Jürgen Habermas’s idea of detranscendentalizing in the philosophy of rationality.
 Immanuel Kant had given both the philosophy of rationality and the philosophy of morality strongly transcendental credentials, and both Strawson and Habermas are committed to saving the enlightenment project from what Strawson calls ‘over-intellectualizing.’